 As the U.S. economy continues to slide into a recession, those in our society who are truly disadvantaged are less able to absorb the economic shocks and must remain a priority.
-With deep job cuts in retail, manufacturing, and construction contributing to the highest unemployment rate in 14 years, we are confronting the implications of the minimum wage in those sectors and the effects of joblessness in low-come neighborhoods.
+With deep job cuts in retail, manufacturing, and construction contributing to the highest unemployment rate in 14 years, we are confronting the implications of the minimum wage in those sectors and the effects of joblessness in low-income neighborhoods.

 The current unemployment numbers are more alarming because of the relationship between employment and social cohesion.
 Joblessness has a profound effect on the social stability of families and communities.
 There is a dynamic relationship between economic life and moral life.
-High levels of joblessness are catalysts for breakdowns in social organization with issues ranging from crime, violence, and drug trafficking to break downs in marriage and family life.
+High levels of joblessness are catalysts for breakdowns in social organization with issues ranging from crime, violence, and drug trafficking to breakdowns in marriage and family life.

 Also affected are intermediate institutions that make communities work.
 Working families are in a better position to support churches, community and non-profit organizations, recreational facilities, and the like.
 When these institutions decline, the ways in which these intermediate institutions foster civil society is severely compromised.

 According to the Labor Department, the October unemployment rate rose to 6.5 percent, with an increase in the number of unemployed persons by 603,000 to 10.1 million.
 Over the past 12 months, the number of unemployed persons has increased by 2.8 million, and the unemployment rate has risen by 1.7 percentage points.
 The unemployment rates rose for adult men (6.3 percent), adult women (5.3 percent), whites (5.9 percent), and Hispanics (8.8 percent).
 The jobless rates for teenagers (20.6 percent) and blacks (11.1 percent) remained stable, while the unemployment rate for Asians was 3.8 percent.

 Recent increases in the minimum wage have compounded economic problems.